 Role

 Rebekah is a Lecturer in Primary Education.
-In her capacity as a lecturer, she is involved in a range of undergraduate and post graduate initial teacher training education courses including the BA Honours, PGCE and School Direct.
+In her capacity as a lecturer, she is involved in a range of undergraduate and post graduate initial teacher training education courses including the BA Honours and PGCE.

 Career overview